Grace Communion International: 1970s: Scandal and conflict

 By the early 1970s, the church began to splinter.
 Members were disappointed that the events predicted by Herbert Armstrong had not occurred.
 Because church literature such as The Wonderful World Tomorrow, 1975 in Prophecy!, and many others had attempted to pinpoint the date of Christ's return, members continued to wait anxiously for the Second Coming.
 Some of Armstrong's evangelists, such as Gerald Waterhouse, had presented detailed, step-by-step accounts of the Second Coming in their sermons, which included Armstrong himself as one of two witnesses of the Book of Revelation.

-In an article in the May 15, 1972, edition of Time magazine, Herbert Armstrong was reported to have ousted Garner Ted from his leadership roles in the church, on the grounds that Garner Ted was "in the bonds of Satan."
-When questioned about the specifics of his accusation, the elder Armstrong responded, "Look up 1st Timothy, Chapter 3, first five or six verses and Titus, Chapter 1, verse 6.".
-The article surmised:Both passages make two points in common: that a bishop or church elder must be faithful to his wife and rule strictly over believing children.
+In an article in the May 15, 1972, edition of Time magazine, Herbert Armstrong was reported to have ousted Garner Ted from his leadership roles in the church on the grounds that Garner Ted was "in the bonds of Satan."
+When questioned about the specifics of his accusation, Armstrong responded, "Look up 1st Timothy, Chapter 3, first five or six verses and Titus, Chapter 1, verse 6".
+The article surmised:"Both passages make two points in common: that a bishop or church elder must be faithful to his wife and rule strictly over believing children.
 Had handsome Garner Ted succumbed to an old and common temptation?
 His father was cryptic: "The fault was spiritual, not moral."
-In 1972, the elder Armstrong declared Garner Ted repentant and named him the divinely ordained successor in the church after the latter signed a letter stating "I have sinned against my wife, the children and the church", though neither specified what Garner Ted's transgression had been.
+In 1972, Armstrong declared Garner Ted repentant and named him the divinely ordained successor in the church after the latter signed a letter stating, "I have sinned against my wife, the children and the church", though neither specified what Garner Ted's transgression had been.
 While some congregants speculated adultery, others guessed that father and son had disagreed on the format of their radio and television programs, or on some tenets of the church, such as the Elder Armstrong's vocal support for racial segregation.